vmware/terraform-provider-nsxt/website/docs/r/dhcp_relay_profile.html.markdown

 * `id` - ID of the dhcp_relay_profile.
 * `revision` - Indicates current revision number of the object as seen by NSX-T API server.
 This attribute can be useful for debugging.
-* `system_owned` - A boolean that indicates whether this resource is system-owned and thus read-only.